 This camera is actually very easy to use.
 You turn the EV dial so that the exposure-follow pointer matches the exposure indicator needle.
 That’s it.

 Fortunately, there is the depth of field, which also provides a sufficiently sharp image of a certain area in front of and behind 3 m.
 This range depends on the aperture used.
-Since the atoron adjusts the aperture automatically depending on the available light (i.e. the EV value), the focus range of this camera depends on the available brightness.
+Since the atoron adjusts the aperture depending on the available light (i.e. the EV value), the focus range of this camera depends on the available brightness.
 You need to be aware of this.
 There are 2 tables in the instruction booklet, but I find them impractical.
 I have therefore combined them into one table.
 I have recalculated the focus ranges according to the Minox standard (circle of confusion = 1/60 mm).
 This means that you can immediately see which exposure time (1/s) and which depth of field (DoF) will apply for the shot after looking at the exposure indicator needle.

 I printed out the table (click on the table to display the PDF) and stuck it in the pocket of the atoron.